Pagliacii/hugo-bearberry/README.md

 - Enable [katex](https://katex.org/) to render math expressions by including `math = true` in a post's [front matter](https://gohugo.io/content-management/front-matter/).
 - Use [giscus](https://giscus.app/) as the comment system.
 - Use [mermaid.js](https://mermaid.js.org/) to draw diagrams.
+- Add copy button and language name for code blocks.
+- Add the back-to-top button at right-bottom corner.

 ## Configuration